Faculty and Staff

 Mrs. Hawkins experience has included Medical Surgical Nursing, Orthopedics, and School Nursing.
 She has been employed by Misericordia University since 2000 teaching in a variety of clinical and classroom settings.
-Her experience includes teaching in the traditional nursing program and the Part-time evening accelerated programs.
-Mrs. Hawkins is a member of the American Nurses Association and the National League for Nursing.
+Her experience includes teaching in the traditional nursing program and the Part-time evening programs.
+Professor Hawkins is a member of the American Nurses Association and the National League for Nursing.

 Post-Masters Certificate, Nurse Practitioner: Misericordia University

 MSN: Misericordia University

 Mrs. Donnelly's clinical practice and teaching experience includes obstetrics, medical/surgical and pediatric nursing.
 She has taught in both the undergraduate and the graduate nursing programs.
 Mrs. Donnelly is a certified Family Nurse Practitioner and is certified in Inpatient Obstetrical Nursing.
 She has been teaching at Misericordia University since 1999 in various courses.

 Mrs. Donnelly is a member of the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN), American Nurses Association, Sigma Theta Tau International and National League for Nursing.
 She also teaches the Neonatal Resuscitation course for healthcare providers.